-Part 3 of 6 of the Organizational Resilience Blog Series
+Part 3 of 6 of our Organizational Resilience Series

 In part 3 of our Organizational Resilience blog series, we explore the second pillar of organizational resilience: goal adaptation.
 Resilient companies know how to adapt their goals – those measurable results – to align with new challenges while staying true to their broader idea of success.

 But not resilient organizations.
-They have strategic planning systems that regularly review their objectives and key results (OKRs) so they can tweak their strategy, goals, or the like before it’s too late.
+They have strategic planning systems that regularly review their objectives and key results (OKRs), allowing them to tweak their strategy, goals, and other key elements before it’s too late.

 Strategic planning processes come in many shapes and sizes, and some companies don’t have a process at all.
 So, what makes a strategic planning system effective?